Varunyadavgithub/CRUD-app/README.md

 - **Delete User**: Remove a user from the database.
 - **Responsive UI**: The application is designed with a user-friendly interface using React and styled with Tailwind CSS.
 - **Backend API**: Built with Node.js and Express.js, providing secure and efficient communication between the frontend and the MongoDB database.
+- **CORS Configuration**: Allows frontend hosted on Vercel to communicate securely with the backend hosted on Render.

 ## Tools & Technologies🛠️